siraben/zkeme80/docs/services.md

 Source must finish in the compilation state in which evaluation began.
 A source entered while interpreting must finish its definitions; otherwise it returns 22.
+Opening `[` does not make an unfinished definition complete: new hidden entries are also checked, including entries below later definitions.
-An error that leaves such a source compiling rolls its dictionary back to the entry `HERE`/`LATEST` snapshots.
+An error that leaves such a source unfinished rolls its dictionary back to the entry `HERE`/`LATEST` snapshots.
 This discards partial definitions and any other definitions added in the same failed evaluation.
 Successful, balanced definitions remain available.
 Evaluation from compilation state is permitted if the source ends in that same state.

-Evaluation is not a general transaction: completed definitions before an error that leaves the compiler interpreting, arbitrary memory writes, output, and flash updates are retained.
+Evaluation is not a general transaction: completed definitions before an error that leaves no unfinished definition, arbitrary memory writes, output, and flash updates are retained.
 Numeric input currently accepts decimal digits;
 `BASE` controls numeric output.
 Tokens may contain at most 31 bytes; longer tokens return 19 without overflowing the parser buffer.
+An unterminated quoted string returns 18.
+Missing parsed names return 16;
+an unresolved name required by a defining or lookup word returns 1.

 `tests/test-core.py` exercises service lookup, bank restoration, invalid bounds, nested evaluation, parser limits, failed-definition cleanup, and interactive